What Affects Car Insurance Rates? 15+ Factors That Determine Your Premium

 • Marital status: Married drivers typically receive lower rates than single drivers — often 5–15% less.
 Combining policies after marriage can unlock additional multi-car savings.

-Several states — including California, Hawaii, Massachusetts, Montana, North Carolina, and Pennsylvania — prohibit or limit the use of gender in car insurance pricing.
-Meanwhile, California, Hawaii, Massachusetts, Michigan, Maryland, Oregon, and Utah restrict or ban credit-based insurance scoring.
-New York introduced legislation in March 2026 to prohibit credit scores and ZIP codes as rating factors.
+Several states — including California, Hawaii, Massachusetts, Michigan, Montana, North Carolina, and Pennsylvania — prohibit or limit the use of gender in car insurance pricing.
+Meanwhile, California, Hawaii, Massachusetts, and Michigan fully ban credit-based insurance scoring.
+Maryland, Oregon, and Utah restrict it.
+A federal bill reintroduced in Congress would ban the use of gender, credit scores, ZIP codes, marital status, education, employment status, and homeownership as rating factors — though it remains pending.
+Illinois SB 1486 (passed the House in March 2026) and New York are also advancing state-level credit bans.
 Check your state's regulations to understand which factors can legally be applied to your rate.

 Farmers logo